poseidon-framework/poseidon-schema/README.md

 # Poseidon v.2: DAG Genotype Data Organisation

-Poseidon v.2 is an intermediate solution for the genotype data organisation within the department of archaeogenetics at the Max Planck Institute for the Science of Human History (MPI-SHH).
-Please check the internal documentation for more details.
+Poseidon v.2 is a solution for genotype data organisation established within the Department of Archaeogenetics at the Max Planck Institute for the Science of Human History (MPI-SHH) in Jena.

-Content of this file:

-1. The Poseidon v.2 `package`
-2. The `.janno` file
-3. The `poseidon2` command line software

-## 1. The Poseidon v.2 `package`
+## The Poseidon v.2 `package`

-All ancient and modern data are distributed into so-called packages, which are folders containing a dedicated set of files.
+All ancient and modern data are distributed into so-called packages, which are directories containing a dedicated set of files.
 Packages correspond to published sets of genomes, or in case of unpublished projects, ongoing (and growing) sets of samples currently analysed.

-Individual contributors would create packages in dedicated poseidon folders in their user project directories, e.g. `/project1/user/xyz/poseidon/2018_Lamnidis_Fennoscandia`.
-That way, subfolders belong to individual maintainers and be writable only by them.

-The poseidon admins would then link these packages into the official `/projects1/poseidon` repo, located on the HPC storage unit of the MPI-SHH, where we distinguish ancient and modern genotype data:
+### Structure

+Every package should have the following files:

+- The `POSEIDON.yml` file
+- The `README.txt` file
+- The `CHANGELOG.txt` file
+- The `LITERATURE.bib` file
+- one or data-subfolders with date name: YYYY_MM_DD, each with
+  - The `X.janno` file
+  - The `X.bed`, `X.bim`, `X.fam` files

+Example:

 ```
-/projects1/poseidon/ancient/…
-/projects1/poseidon/modern/…
+Switzerland_LNBA_Roswita/README.txt
+Switzerland_LNBA_Roswita/CHANGELOG.txt
+Switzerland_LNBA_Roswita/2019_03_20/
+Switzerland_LNBA_Roswita/2019_05_15/
+...
+Switzerland_LNBA_Roswita/2019_05_15/Switzerland_LNBA.eigenstrat.geno
+Switzerland_LNBA_Roswita/2019_05_15/Switzerland_LNBA.eigenstrat.snp
+Switzerland_LNBA_Roswita/2019_05_15/Switzerland_LNBA.eigenstrat.ind
+Switzerland_LNBA_Roswita/2019_05_15/Switzerland_LNBA.plink.bed
+Switzerland_LNBA_Roswita/2019_05_15/Switzerland_LNBA.plink.bim
+Switzerland_LNBA_Roswita/2019_05_15/Switzerland_LNBA.plink.fam
+Switzerland_LNBA_Roswita/2019_05_15/Switzerland_LNBA.janno
 ```

+## 2.

+The .janno file is a tab-separated text file with a header line that holds a clearly defined set of metainformation (columns) for each sample (rows) in a package.

+The variables (columns), variable types and possible content of the janno file are documented in a google doc (ask the admins).

+A .janno file must have all of these columns in exactly this order with exactly these column names.
+If information is unknown or a variable does not apply for a certain sample, then the respective cell(s) can be filled with the NULL value n/a.
+Ideally, a .janno file should have the least number of n/a-values possible.

+The order of the samples (rows) in the .janno file must be equal to the order in the files that hold the core genetic data.

 ### Naming